ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 - Compared to Spring as an application framework: Spring allows us to write business logic

-> "Serverless" is just ridiculous, of course you're gonna have servers, you just don't care about them
+> The naming of "Serverless" is just ridiculous, of course you're gonna have servers, you just don't care about them

 - Functions:
   - Event driven